DaCoVI/fastapi_complete_course/README.md

 ### Project 3

-- SQL Database and ORM
+- SQL Database(sqlite3 and PostgreSQL) and ORM
-- Authentication JWT
+- Authentication with JWT
 - Routing
-- Hashing Passwords
+- Hashing Passwords with bcrypt

 ### Project 3.5

-- Database and Data Migration
+- Database and Data Migration with Alembic

 ### Project 4